matt-ishimaru/8-Electron-Bubbles/README.md

-# 8-Electron-Bubbles
+# Cubic8
-Code for calculating the energies of electron bubbles with eight electrons.
+Code for calculating the energies of electron bubbles with eight electrons in the cubic configuration.
 Uses a diffusion method.